dvtiendat/polyp-segmentation/README.md

 Ensure your data is place in the data folder

 ## Configuration
-Modify *configs/config.yaml* to change paramaters/hyperparameters.
+Modify *config.py* to change paramaters/hyperparameters.
+Possible adjustment by using .yaml file will be updated in the future.

 ## Training
 To train the model, run: